MikeSchlosser16/CTCI/Chapter1-BigO.md

 == O(A*S log S + A*S log A)
 === O(A*S(log S + log A))
 ```
 Important takeaway: Be careful when giving names to variables.
-It is very easy to forget which ais which and mix them up.
+It is very easy to forget which is which and mix them up.
 Give them representative names if needed.

 ```
 int sum(Node node){